 Cal-ADAR training includes coursework in demography, in particular Demog/Soc C126 ("Sex, Death and Data", Fall) and Demog 160 ("Special Topics: Writing a Research Paper", Spring), and coursework in research design, statistics and social theory.
 Trainees also attend a seminar on professionalization skills and on applying to graduate schools (Demog 198, Fall).
 Trainees have access to the Director and Assistant Director for one-on-one mentoring, and to a GSI who provides research support during the semester.

 Academic: As this is a three-semester program, Cal-ADAR is targeted to juniors, although seniors may apply.
 Prerequisites for admittance to the program are introductory statistics, an introductory course in research design (e.g., Sociology 5), and a course in social science theory (e.g. Econ 1, Soc 1, Soc 101, PS 1, etc.).
 These courses are usually taken during the freshman and sophomore years, and can be completed at other institutions.
 The grade point requirement for coursework overall and for prerequisite courses is a 3.3 or B+.
 The application consists of a transcript (unofficial), an essay describing an area of inquiry, and a letter of recommendation or nomination.
 The Department of Demography welcomes all qualified students to take the minor degree.

 Underrepresented Populations: Demography is officially a STEM field (science, technology, engineering and math) and like many STEM fields, there are many Caucasian and Asian scholars, but few African-Americans and Latinos.
 Disabled persons are also underrepresented.
 This is a problem because those voices are not being adequately expressed such that scientific results and policy do not get appropriately framed.
-NIH is particularly seeking out US citizens who are under-represented, that is at least one underrepresented category as defined by NIH:
+As a federally-funded program, Cal-ADAR seeks UC Berkeley undergraduate students who meet any of the following criteria:

-- B. Individuals with disabilities, who are defined as those with a physical or mental impairment that substantially limits one or more major life activities...
+- Individuals with disabilities, defined as having a physical or mental impairment that substantially limits one or more major life activities